Gabattal/Scripts-LeagueOfLegends/Auto-Champ-Select/README.md

 PS : Order in the files is important, for example in this case :
 ![image](https://user-images.githubusercontent.com/26858750/188025339-2d1f0245-c3f1-4275-8165-46b53c66dbe4.png) <br>
 If Yone and Jax are banned, it will pick Aatrox.
 * You execute the launch.bat
+## Step 4 :
+* You pick your roles, and you start searching for a game.
+* You take a nap, you call your grandmother to check up on her, you kill these f*cking mosquitoes around you
+* You play :)

 # Concerning the runes